ankitapatil77/virtual-key-repository/README.md

 # virtual-key-repository
-#  virtual-key-repository

-# Background of the problem statement:
+Background of the problem statement:

                Company Lockers Pvt.
 Ltd. hired you as a Full Stack Developer.
 They aim to digitize their products and chose LockedMe.com as their first project to start with.
 You’re asked to develop a prototype of the application.
 The prototype of the application will be then presented to the relevant stakeholders for budget approval.
 Your manager has set up a meeting where you’re asked to present the following in the next 15 working days (3 weeks):